-In February 2012, we completed a business combination of Enobia.
-This acquisition required us to make upfront cash payments of approximately \$623,570, which we have paid from our available cash and cash equivalents and proceeds from our new credit facility.
-The integration of Enobia into our current operations is in the initial phases, and are also in the initial stages of evaluating the tax impact of the Enobia acquisition.
+In February 2012, we completed a business combination with Enobia.
+This acquisition required us to make upfront cash payments of approximately \$623,876, which we have paid from our available cash and cash equivalents and proceeds from our new credit facility.
+In the second quarter 2012, as a result of structuring the Enobia business, we recorded income tax expense of \$21,812 in our income statement.
+The structuring will require us to make a cash payment of approximately \$50,000 in early 2013, and this amount is fully accrued on our balance sheet as of September 30, 2012.

-In addition to the upfront payments, the purchase agreements for the Enobia, Taligen and Orphatec acquisitions also include contingent payments totaling up to \$470,000, \$367,000 and \$42,000, respectively, if and when certain development and commercial milestones are achieved.
+The purchase agreements for the Enobia, Taligen and Orphatec acquisitions include contingent payments totaling up to \$470,000, \$367,000 and \$42,000, respectively, if and when certain development and commercial milestones are achieved.
 Of these milestone amounts, \$564,000 and \$315,000 of the contingent payments relate to development and commercial milestones, respectively.
-We do not expect that any contingent payments will be made in the next 12 months and, accordingly, we do not expect these amounts to have an impact on our liquidity in the near-term.
+We do not expect that any significant contingent payments will be made in the next 12 months and, accordingly, we do not expect these amounts to have an impact on our liquidity in the near-term.
 As future payments become probable, we will evaluate methods of funding payments, which could be made from available cash, cash generated from operations or proceeds from other financing.